 Abstract

-Reintegration of agricultural residue into the soil is a sustainable approach for replenishment of soil nutrients.
+Reintegration of agricultural residue into the soil is a sustainable approach for the replenishment of soil nutrients.
 Crop residue quality depends on plant physiology which governs the process of decomposition in the soil.
-The present study attempts to establish formulated approach to select quality crop residues for re-usage in soil.
-Four major crops were selected to analyse their qualitative potential to generate a quality index.
-Residue production ratio (RPR), agricultural ecological potential (AEP) and, gross residue potential (GRP) values were determined to correlate their decomposition pattern with nutrient release rate.
-GRP showed the availability of residue generated by crop was highest in wheat.
-AEP further implied that 48% of wheat and maize crop residue should be left on the field for maintaining ecological services.
+The present study attempts to establish a formulated approach to select quality crop residues for re-usage in soil.
+Four major crops were selected to analyze their qualitative potential to generate a quality index.
+Residue production ratio (RPR), agricultural ecological potential (AEP), and, gross residue potential (GRP) values were determined to correlate their decomposition pattern with nutrient release rate.
+GRP showed the availability of residue generated by crops was highest in wheat.
+AEP further implied that 48% of wheat and maize crop residue should be left on the field to maintain ecological services.
 The results are studied in coherence to explain the ecological importance of retaining crop residues in the field.
-The chemical parameters integrated as plant residue quality index (PRQI) further confirms the high nutrient value of wheat and rice crop residues correlated with their higher decomposition rate.
-The present study implies that decomposition rate of crop residues can decide their retain value depending on nutrient release rate, it would establish the link between residue decomposition and crop growth.
+The chemical parameters integrated as plant residue quality index (PRQI) further confirm the high nutrient value of wheat and rice crop residues correlated with their higher decomposition rate.
+The present study implies that the decomposition rate of crop residues can decide their retain value depending on the nutrient release rate, it would establish the link between residue decomposition and crop growth.

 Keywords – crop residue, gross residue potential, agricultural ecological potential, decomposition rate constant, plant residue quality index.